nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README_HabitatAnnotation.md

 #<a name="transectmeasure-example"></a>TransectMeasure example

-The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/Transect%20Measure%20Habitat%20Codes_160705.txt">configuration text file</a> for uploading the schema to TransectMeasure is provided in this repository.
+The annotation schema has been applied using the TransectMeasure software from www.seagis.com.au and the  <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/Transect%20Measure%20Habitat%20Codes_160705.txt">attribute text file</a> for uploading the schema to TransectMeasure is provided in this repository.

-We also provide a <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/2_Standard%20Operating%20Procedure_TransectMeasure.md">TransectMeasure Standard Operating Procedure</a>.
+For more information please see the a <a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/2_Standard%20Operating%20Procedure_TransectMeasure.md">Standard Operating Procedure for TransectMeasure</a>.

 <HR>
 </HR>